How to Configure Nginx Rate Limit and Whitelist

 Step 2: Customize Error Messages (Optional)

-If a client exceeds the rate limit, Nginx will return a 503 error by default.
-However, you can customize this error message and its appearance to provide more meaningful feedback to your users.
+If a client exceeds the rate limit, Nginx returns a 503 error by default.
+You can customize this error message to provide more useful feedback to users.

 error_page 503 @ratelimit;